-Boost your vision and cardio using this carrot apple ginger juice recipe that makes a reviving, low-calorie beverage.
-With only 4 ingredients, you can work towards better health and a better diet.
+Boost your vision and cardiovascular health using this carrot apple ginger juice recipe that makes a reviving, low-calorie beverage.
+With only 4 ingredients, you can work towards a nutrient-rich, nourishing diet.

 Did we mention that it contains no refined sugars?
 Just like our simple apple juice, we didn’t add any sugar to this drink.
 It’s a pure, crisp beverage enriched with natural flavors of carrot, apple, and ginger.

 Read on to find out more about its health benefits, whether ginger is really a herb, and how to juice your own beverage.

 Ginger’s properties are many and indefinite, sometimes being grouped as a spice or vegetable.

 Herbs are liberally referred to as plants for medicinal or flavoring purposes.
 But Botanists define them as plants without a woody stem, that bear seeds and die after flowering.

 Ginger has the edible portion, the underground stem (rhizome), which sprouts and shoots to produce a new plant.
 And though “herb” derives from the Latin word “herba” meaning a green plant, ginger’s fragrance, flavor, and digestion-aiding features earn its herbaceous essence.

 Check out our ginger juice round-up to know more about ginger.

 This carrot apple ginger juice recipe is as good as it gets, wholly celebrating natural ingredients with zero added sugar.
 Each component gives health benefits that include protecting the eyes, heart, and body weight.